zenml-io/zenml/docs/book/stack_components/introduction.md

 ```

 There are a few things to unpack here.
 Let's talk about `pydantic` first.
 `pydantic` is a library for data validation and settings management.
+Using
-Using their `BaseModel` helps us to configure and serialize these components
+their `BaseModel` is helping us to configure and serialize these components
-as we track them while allowing us to add a validation and configuration layer
+while allowing us to add a validation layer to each stack component
-to each stack component instance/implementation.
+instance/implementation.

 You can already see how that comes into play here within the base
 `StackComponent` implementation.
 As you can see, each instance of
 a `StackComponent` needs to include a `name` and an auto-generated `uuid`.
 These variables will be tracked when we serialize the stack component object.
-You can exclude an instance configuration parameter from the serialization
+(You can exclude an instance configuration parameter from the serialization
-by giving it a name which starts with `_`.
+by giving it a name which starts with `_`.)

 Moreover, you can use class variables by denoting them with the `ClassVar[..]`,
 which are also excluded from the serialization.
 Each `StackComponent`